adankha/FirstWebApp/README.md

 Create a platform for UIC Students to create a customized tab for their Resumes.<br />

-My Goal:<br />
+Our Goal:<br />

-I want to create a custom website that not only holds details to my professional experiences and qualifications,<br />
+We want to create a custom website that not only holds details to our professional experiences and qualifications,<br />
-but also show cases certain projects and algorithms I have implemented through animations and fun interactive mini-programs on the website.<br />
+but also show cases certain projects and algorithms we have implemented through animations and fun interactive mini-programs on the website.<br />